strawberryhacker/operating-system-cortex-m7/README.md

 - ARMv7 assembler with floating point extension
 - GUI, terminals, LCD etc.
 - Add thread safety
-- Support mamory fault cleanup from program testing
+- Support memory fault cleanup from program testing
 - Dynamic MPU regions in case of thread failure

 This will not be implemented...
 I went to the A-series after limitations on the USB host.
 These features will hopefully be present in the next OS.
 And I will maybe make a port with the Cortex-M7.